shaziyev/drl-collaboration-and-competition/Report.md

 ### Future Ideas
 To improve the agent's performance the following techniques can be used:
- - reduce learning rates `LR_ACTOR` and `LR_CRITIC`
+- examine MADDPG (separate Actor/Critic) and tune hyperparameters
- - increase the `BATCH_SIZE`
+- change network layers/nodes and choose different hyperparameters
- - increase number of neurons in Actor and Critic networks
+- try other algorithms like PPO, A3C or D4PG
- - compare with other algorithms (PPO, A3C, D4PG)
+- use prioritised experience buffer